 Skip to main content

-How to Plot Lines with Text in Pine Script: A Complete Guide
+Plot Lines with Text in Pine Script: Complete Guide

 Pine Script Chart with Text Labels on Lines

-Let's start with something simple but useful - a horizontal line at the current closing price with a text label showing the exact value:
+Let's start with a horizontal line at the current close price, with a label showing the value.
+This is the most common annotation I reach for.

 //@version=5